zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 Once activated the plugin adds appropriate meta on your WordPress website allowing you to get Twitter cards for your posts according to your settings.
 Enjoy !

-Compatible with : WP SEO by Yoast (uncheck Twitter cards option in this plugin if activated) and All in One SEO.
+Compatible with : WP SEO by Yoast and All in One SEO.

 The plugin allows you to customize your cards per each post.
 If you use SEO by Yoast plugin do not activate the Twitter card's option.
 Otherwise markup will be added twice.
 If you choose full customization you will see a metabox in your post edit.

 **Please help me to translate it in other languages** : contact@tweetpress.fr

+Plugin available in Spanish thanks to Andrew de <a href="http://www.webhostinghub.com/">WebHostingHub</a>  (thanks dude ^^)

 I've been rebuilding the plugin for better features and user interface.
 This is available here : https://github.com/TweetPressFr/jm-twitter-cards
 This URL is the place where I improve the plugin according to support requests and stuffs like this.
 Github is the place !

+**The plugin now includes a visual preview if you use the meta box option.
+On no account this could replace the Twitter's validator but it rocks.**

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>